DimitarGrozev5/nexgen-exam-task/README.md

 - Every **Input** Component also can accept an _error message_ and a _validator function_.
 These values will be used for input validation.

 - A custom `useHTTPClient` hook is used to send and fetch data

+## CSS Styling

+The CSS layout relies heavily on _Flex_ and _Grid_.
+It uses _@media_ queries to provide a responsive design. _@media_ breakpoints are selected, in order to provide for a consistent user experience, across various device widths.

+The CSS targetс the current versions of major browsers.
+Support for older browsers can be added.